CareMessagePlatform/octoscout/README.md

     GITHUB_API_TOKEN: The Github API token used to query Github API
     HUBOT_SLACK_TOKEN: The Slack bot token

-You can create a github API token at [Github settings page][github-token]
+You can create a github API token at [Github settings page][github-token].
+The token permissions should include the full `repo` scope and the `read:org` permission to the `admin:org` scope.

 Instructions to create a Slack token can be found at [hubot-slack page][hubot-slack] under Requirements and Installation